paveyry/mediaserver-clipper/README.md

 From highest to lowest priority:

-* Search engine to lookup files without having the exact path
 * Sorting clips in grid from most recent to oldest
 * Better error messages when ffprobe and ffmpeg fail
 * Selecting clip resolution